ShreyamMaity/Assignmenty/README.md

             FILENAME : 'assignment' #assignment file name
     ```
 Just copy the above code and paste it in your `.yml` file
+or watch this video to understand how to config.[Watch Config Video Here](https://youtu.be/OWB7oYtS9N8?t=76)

 ----